 Imagine one’s surprise to be hiking in the great Northwest and coming across someone who spends his summers living high on a bluff – and that someone is blind, with a fascinating story to tell.
 The Blind Man’s Story opens with emotion, drama, and action.

 That’s what happened to journalist Beau Larson, while on vacation near a mountain town called Fools Gold.
 He returns to work, but his chance meeting leads to intrigue when his newspaper sends him back to Fools Gold to cover a dispute between local timber workers and environmentalists.

 Beau finishes his report, but soon discovers one of the key environmentalists interviewed has been murdered.
 He again finds himself in Fools Gold only to learn there is more to The Blind Man’s Story than he thought.

-The Blind Man’s Story is also available at
+The Blind Man’s Story Book Information

 From the author

 December 2, 2014

 The Blind Man’s Story comes from nothing more than a common quest to try and understand the purpose of life.
 It is not an attempt to define it, but to look at that “quest” from a contemporary perspective.